 To place a complaint:

-Submit your complaint electronically via the Online Complaint Form, or print the COMPLAINT FORM (.PDF) and mail it in, or call the Complaint Hotline 1-800-201-9353 and follow the automated prompts to request a complaint form.
+Submit your complaint electronically via the Online Complaint Form, or print a PDF version COMPLAINT FORM (SPANISH COMPLAINT FORM ) and mail it in, or call the Complaint Hotline 1-800-201-9353 and follow the automated prompts to request a complaint form.

 Some patients' complaints do not fall within the Board's jurisdiction and should be directed to the local medical or osteopathic society.
 Complaints against other health care providers (nurses, dentists, pharmacists) or hospitals should be forwarded to the appropriate state licensing authorities.
 It is important to understand that the legislature has defined only certain events as violations.
 While the Board cannot investigate any complaint that is not within its jurisdiction, all complaints received are read and evaluated.